An Invitation To Find Your Way Home

 – Jon Kabat Zinn

-I am looking forward to connecting with you.
+Thank you for being here.
+I look forward to connecting with you

 “The gift of healing trauma is that the woundedness becomes a gateway to freedom, healing and love.”